xuqun123/crazy-bee-project/README.md

 •	The application should be always available for at least 99.5% of the uptime.

 ### Other Requirements
-•	All UI views will be mobile-friendly.
+•	All UI views will be mobile-friendly.;
 •	The primary supported language is English.
 •	Any other languages support can be supported later upon further requests.
 •	The application will be only operated in Australia for the initial release.